wheniwork/Atlas-Android/README.md

 </table>

 ##<a name="installation"></a>Installation
-Maven publication coming soon.
-In the meantime, include this repository as a git submodule or similar, as in the [Atlas Messenger](https://github.com/layerhq/Atlas-Android-Messenger).
+Include this repository as a git submodule or similar, as in the [Atlas Messenger](https://github.com/layerhq/Atlas-Android-Messenger).

 ###<a name="libraries"></a>Libraries